tanidanindo/flat-white001/README.md

 # flat-white001
-flat white project whit terraform and GitHub actions if you like don't read me
+flat white project whit terraform and GitHub actions if you like don't read me.